meddle0x53/learning-rxjava/README.md

 A set of examples of using the Observable.from method for creating Observables from collections, arrays and Iterables.

 The example can be found here [CreatingObservablesWithFrom](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter03/CreatingObservablesWithFrom.java)

+### 09. Using Observable.from with Future (Chapter 3, pages 40-42)
+Demonstrates creating Observables using the Observable.from(Future) method.

+The example can be found here [CreatingObservablesWithFromFuture](https://github.com/meddle0x53/learning-rxjava/blob/master/src/main/java/com/packtpub/reactive/chapter03/CreatingObservablesWithFromFuture.java)